 Secretary, Dog Handler

-Barbara has been involved with Human Remains Detection Dogs since 2011.
+Barbara has been involved with Historic Human Remains Detection Dogs (HHRDD) since 2011.
 Prior to that, she was a certified Project Manager at IBM for 13 years.
 In addition to dog handling, Barbara has served as the field coordinator and project manager on many ICF projects.
-She currently works two certified dogs, Bailey and Asha.
+She certified and deployed two HHRDD dogs, Bailey and Asha.

-She also serves as the ICF Board Secretary since 2014.
+Barbara also serves as the ICF Board of Directors as Secretary since 2014.

-Lynne serves as an evaluator for Human Remains, Historical Human Remains Detection and FEMA disaster search dogs.
+Lynne serves as an evaluator for Human Remains, Historic Human Remains Detection and FEMA disaster search dogs (live-find and HRD).
 Lynne and her former search partner Lucy (1991-2006) became a CalOES certified Cadaver Team in January 1999 with several major finds in their career.
-She is also a certified Canine Search Specialist with the FEMA and CalOES with her disaster search dog, Sweep.
+She was also a certified Canine Search Specialist with the FEMA and CalOES with her live-find disaster search dog, Sweep (2003-2017).

 Lynne is an instructor for Human Remains Detection, disaster search and canine decontamination.
-She also works with local and federal law enforcement agencies in doing maintenance training with narcotics, explosives and arson detection dogs.
+She has also worked with local and federal law enforcement agencies in doing maintenance training for narcotics, explosives and arson detection dogs